oneinctrl/oneinctrl.github.io/index.md

 # Hello friend,

-Welcome to "{{site.title}}" - collection of write-ups and research on real-world security issues.
+Welcome to "{{site.title}}" - a collection of write-ups and research on real-world security issues.